maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Milestone 2

-1. Reporting
- 1. Make sure that STACK questions work as well as possible in the standard Moodle reports.
+1. **DONE** Make sure that STACK questions work as well as possible in the standard Moodle reports.
- 2. Consider what additional custom STACK reporting we need.
 2. **DONE** Implement the Moodle backup/restore code for stack questions.
 3. **DONE** Implement Moodle XML format import and export.
 4. **DONE** Investigate ways of running Maxima on a separate server.